IMPORTANT NOTICE TO ALL PATIENTS

 - We offer a unique 24 Hours / 7 Days aftercare cover for all our patients;

-- No registration required for new patients.
+- No registration is required for new patients.

-- Active treatment carried out on the same emergency appointment.
+- Active treatment is carried out on the same emergency appointment.
 Same-day root canal treatment or tooth extraction services are available even for complex surgical wisdom tooth extractions.

 - Sedation and the Wand painless injection system are available for anxious patients.